623637719/The-Democratization-of-AI/3.Reinforcement learning/1.The Fundamental of Reinforced Learning/Readme.md

 ## Common difficulties:

-You can continue reading to Stage 1 and if you encounter difficulties understanding refer back to this:
+You can continue reading to Stage 1 by clicking the blue links or press next, if you encounter difficulties understanding refer back to this:

 ### What is a State?